ras52/bootstrap/stage-5/README.txt

 with lchar and rchar in stage 4.
 An error is also given when doing pointer arithmetic on objects that are not single bytes.

-The new C-like compiler is used to implement a simple preprocessor, cpp.
+The new C-like compiler is used to implement a simple preprocessor, cpp, which is almost entirely compliant with the C90 standard.
+(The only known deviations from the standard are that it fails to handle white-space correctly in stringification, doesn't implement digraphs or trigraphs, or the ... punctuator, and will not concatenate string literals.)

   Usage: cpp [OPTIONS] FILENAME